QuaSi-Software/Documentation/docs/resie_operation_control.md

 If the other two entries, `load_storages` or `unload_storages`, are set to false, the specified energy system is not allowed to load or unload <u>any</u> storage in the energy system.
 While the control matrix of each bus can only handle storages connected to the specified bus, this paramater allows to deny or allow system-wide storage loading or unloading for each energy system.
 Note that these rules are intersecting with the control matrix of a bus and storage-loading has to be allowed at both the control matrix and by the flag `load_storages`.
 If one of these rules is set to false, the loading is not allowed.

 Using the `storage_driven` control strategy, `load_storages` and `unload_storages` can also be set to `false`, although this is usually not very useful.

+The `operation_profile_path` entry within the `strategy`-Struct can be used to specify a path as a string to a `*.prf` file containing a timestamp and values between 0 and 1 for each time step.
+They serve as an additional operation limitation for the transformer and can be used e.g. to operate a transformer only at times with a high share of renewable energy in the public power grid.